-9. Plaintiff's Complaint fails to state cognizable claims for relief that are plausible on its face.
+12. Plaintiff's Complaint fails to state cognizable claims for relief that are plausible on its face:

-a.
-Plaintiff fails to state a fabricated evidence-based due process claim because the allegedly fabricated evidence was not introduced against him at trial and did not cause his conviction;

-b.
-Even if otherwise actionable, Plaintiff's guilty plea defeats his fabricated evidence based-due process claim;

-- c.
-To the extent Plaintiff asserts Fourteenth Amendment due process claim based on any pre-trial deprivation of liberty or attempts a federal malicious prosecution claim, those claims are not actionable as a matter of law; - d.
-Any derivative failure to intervene or conspiracy claims are not actionable; - e.
-Plaintiff's Fourth Amendment claim for detention without probable cause is time-barred.
+- a.
+Plaintiff fails to state a due process claim based on fabricated evidence in Count I because the allegedly fabricated evidence was not introduced against him at trial and did not cause his conviction; - b.
+Even if otherwise actionable, Plaintiff's guilty pleas defeat his fabrication of evidence claim; - c.
+Plaintiff fails to state a Brady-based due process claim in because his allegations establish that no evidence subject to Brady was suppressed; - d.
+To the extent Plaintiff asserts a Fourteenth Amendment due process claim based on any pre-trial deprivation of liberty or asserts a federal malicious prosecution claim, those claims are not actionable as a matter of law; - e.
+To the extent Plaintiff alleges a failure to intervene, such a claim has no basis in the Constitution, and the "Supreme Court has held many times that § 1983 supports only direct, and not vicarious, liability."
+Mwangangi v.
+Nielsen, 48 F.4th 816, 834-35 (7th Cir.
+2022) (Easterbrook, J. concurring). - f.
+Any derivative failure to intervene and conspiracy claims are not actionable; - g.
+Any Fourth Amendment claim for detention without probable cause is time-barred; - h.
+Plaintiff's state law claims of malicious prosecution is time-barred.